rodhilton/resume/docs/resume_public.md

     * Created highly-available autoscaling services for asynchronous event-based storing and processing of user-created uploaded media with synchronous access control layer.

-    * Developed Interactions Tracking Service, a system for tracking and querying player interactions in Fortnite, utilized in marketing campaigns for increasing player engagement and lapsed player reactivation.
+    * Developed Interactions Tracking Service for tracking and querying player interactions for games supporting 11m concurrent players, utilized in marketing campaigns for increasing engagement and lapsed player reactivation.